getsentry/sentry-java/README.md

 frameworks** to capture and send messages to Sentry, a it is possible to do so manually with the main project [raven](raven).

-Raven supports both HTTP(S) and UDP as transport protocols to the Sentry instance.
+Raven supports both HTTP(S) as transport protocols to the Sentry instance.

 Support for [Google App Engine](https://appengine.google.com/) is provided in [raven-appengine](raven-appengine)